 One of the town's newest members, it didn't take long before they started to make a name for themselves.
-Established in 2008, Darkstar was voted 'Best Small Attraction' at the Liverpool Tourism Awards 2010 and has been nominated for this year's Peoples' Choice Award.
-With a multi level Hex arena, fully licensed bar and cafe, Darkstar provides entertainment for all ages.
-Darkstar Laser Website
+Established in 2008, Darkstar was voted 'Best Small Attraction' at the Liverpool Tourism Awards 2010 and has also been nominated for a People's Choice Award.
+With a multi-level Hex arena, fully licensed bar and cafe, Darkstar provides entertainment for all ages.
+Darkstar Laser website

-Cineworld's multiplex cinema shows the latest international blockbusters in 2D and 3D formats.
-Located along the St. Helens linkway.
-Cineworld Website
+Located on the St. Helens linkway, Cineworld's multiplex cinema shows the latest international blockbusters in 2D and 3D formats.
+Cineworld website

-Church Square is situated in the heart of St Helens and is easily accessible by car and has over 550 car parking spaces spread between St Mary’s and Tontine.
+Church Square is situated in the heart of St Helens and is easily accessible by car.
+It has over 550 car parking spaces spread between St Mary’s and Tontine.
 Public transport links are conveniently only minutes away.
 In addition to a number of high street retailers, Church Square also has a range of cafes and food outlets to relax in.
-Take a look at their site!
+Take a look at their site.

-Uncover the industrial history of St. Helens with The World of Glass.
-With a variety of exhibitions and activities, The World of Glass caters to all age groups.
+Uncover the industrial history of St. Helens with The World of Glass, where a variety of exhibitions and activities cater to all age groups.
 With live glass blowing demonstrations, a fascinating tour of the underground tunnels, art galleries and a mirror maze, there's plenty to keep you occupied.
 The building also has a wonderful in-house cafe.
-Take a look at their site!
+Take a look at their site.

 St. Helens also has a number of great pubs, clubs and restaurants located in and around the town centre!